slevin886/ebay_research/README.md

 ### About Genius Bidding:

-I built Genius Bidding in 2019 and hosted it on AWS elastic beanstalk for a couple of months (for fun and as a portfolio piece during a job search).
+I built Genius Bidding in 2019 as a personal project and hosted it on AWS elastic beanstalk for a couple of months.
+Backend is written in Python with vanilla JS, HTML, and CSS on the front.

 When hosted, Genius Bidding used the following technologies: